coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 Thus, running a Flintbit from TOD will not only trigger the workflow but also help us observe the response for the same with appropriate logs.

-Trigger On Demand is all about - Running a Flintbit, displaying output of a Flintbit in its well structured raw form and monitoring logs.
+Trigger On Demand is all about - running a Flintbit, displaying output of a Flintbit in its well structured raw form and monitoring logs.

 ### To Run a Flintbit